 When neglect occurs, children miss out on essential building blocks of health and well-being.

-When children face harsh physical punishment or other forms of abuse, it can cause a “toxic stress” response that negatively affects a child’s brain, body and behaviors.
+When children face prolonged harsh physical punishment or other forms of abuse, and don't have the supports to buffer this exposure, it can cause a “toxic stress” response that negatively affects a child’s brain, body and behaviors.

 Reporting Potential Mistreatment